cristian-guerrero/legion-go-tricks/README.md

       - `sudo systemctl disable --now handycon.service`
     - then reboot
 - (Nobara) Fuzzy screen issue - this happens when an invalid refresh rate is used for your game.
 You can use the refresh rate slider in steam UI to revert back to either 60Hz or 144Hz
+- controller is more buggy in desktop mode for desktop-related usage, should still work fine for gaming
+  - nested desktop still seems fine
+- ryzenadj may not be working for TDP control
+  - use custom Lenovo TDP mode via Decky plugin instead: [see here](https://github.com/aarron-lee/SimpleDeckyTDP/tree/main/py_modules/devices#experimental-custom-tdp-method-for-the-legion-go)
+- user reports say wifi has lower download speeds on Linux vs Windows
+- reports of handycon reactivating by itself, which interferes with hhd
+  - you can disable it again with `sudo systemctl disable --now handycon.service`
+    - you can also opt to remove it, the command should be `sudo dnf remove handygccs` (untested)

 ### User-reported bugs (needs verification)